PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Safeguarding

-Teachers need to be aware that sometimes disclosures may be made during Jigsaw lessons; in which case, safeguarding procedures must be followed immediately.
+Teachers need to be aware that sometimes disclosures may be made during PSHE lessons; in which case, safeguarding procedures must be followed immediately.
 Sometimes it is clear that certain children may need time to talk one-to-one after the lesson closes.
 It is important to allow the time and appropriate staffing for this to happen.
 If disclosures occur, the school’s disclosure and/or confidentiality policy is followed.

 Assessment